-Pupils' moral development involves them acquiring an understanding of the difference between right and wrong and of moral conflict, a concern for others and the will to do what they believe is right.
+Students' moral development involves them acquiring an understanding of the difference between right and wrong and of moral conflict, a concern for others and the will to do what they believe is right.
 Education will provide them with the tools that they need to make these judgments.
-Moral education will encourage pupils to be able and willing to reflect on the consequences of their actions and to learn how to forgive themselves and others.
+Moral education will encourage students to be able and willing to reflect on the consequences of their actions and to learn how to forgive themselves and others.
 They develop knowledge, skills and understanding, qualities and attitudes they need in order to make responsible moral decisions and act on them.
 It is appreciated that different people may hold differing opinions concerning what is right or wrong, due to alternative religious or moral beliefs, but the school's ethos supports the "rule of law" (DfE 2013).

-Pupils' moral development is addressed throughout the curriculum and in social times within the school, for example where students act as 'mentors' and look after new or vulnerable students.
+Students' moral development is addressed throughout the curriculum and in social times within the school, for example where students act as 'mentors' and look after new or vulnerable students.
 Discussions take place in tutor periods daily and will often address any wrongs or difficult situations that the pupils have observed during the school day or that they have observed via the news or on the internet.
-Here, our International and Current Events courses reinforce such goals.
+Here, our Current Affairs course reinforces such goals.

-Through observation, staff will assess the development of positive attitudes within a pupil e.g. how the pupil empathises with and understands the beliefs and values of others, and how he/she forms personal judgements.
+Through observation, staff assess the development of positive attitudes within a student e.g. how the student empathises with and understands the beliefs and values of others, and how he/she forms personal judgements.
+This understanding of others is aided by the teaching of social skills to all classes.

-As religious and moral views are often controversial and involve personal decision and commitment, it would be wrong to assess the personal stances of pupils in relation to such matters.
-A pupil's view in relation to a moral dilemma will not be assessed as right or wrong, although the process of arriving at that view may be assessed.
-Staff will record a pupil's strengths and particular needs in the pupil reports to parents.
+As religious and moral views are often controversial and involve personal decision and commitment, it would be wrong to assess the personal stances of students in relation to such matters.
+A student's view in relation to a moral dilemma will not be assessed as right or wrong, although the process of arriving at that view may be assessed.
+Staff will record a student's strengths and particular needs in the student reports to parents.